New Spain: Central America

 Cacao had been cultivated in the prehispanic period.
 Orchards of cacao trees, which took a number of years to come to maturity and produce fruit.
 Cacao boomed in the late sixteenth century, and then was displaced by indigo as the most important export product.
 Indigo, like cacao, was native to the region, and the indigenous peoples gathered wild indigo, used for dying cloth and as a trade good.
 After the arrival of the Spanish, they domesticated indigo and created plantations for its cultivation in Yucatan, El Salvador, and Guatemala.
 The indigo industry thrived, since there was high demand in Europe for a high quality, color-fast blue dye.
 In the region, cultivation and processing was done by indigenous workers, but the owners of plantations, añileros, were Spanish.

+Altar of the cathedral of Tegucigalpa.

 It was a dangerous work environment, with toxins in the indigo plants that sickened and sometimes killed workers.
 It was profitable, especially following the Bourbon Reforms, which allowed trade within the Spanish empire.
+These reforms allowed the beautification of certain cities in view of population growth, such as the construction of a system of aqueducts in large towns like Comayagua and the construction of new military installations on the coasts, hospitals, and cathedrals, among which the Metropolitan Cathedral of San Miguel Arcangel in Tegucigalpa and the cathedral of Leon in Nicaragua stand out.
 In the late eighteenth century, indigo growers organized in a trade organization, the Consulado de Comercio.
+It is also at the end of this century that there is a territorial reorganization in the general captaincy, founding new intendancies throughout the central American territory.

 There were regions that were not subjugated to Spanish rule, such as the Petén and the Mosquito Coast, and the English took advantage of weak Spanish control to establish a commercial presence on the Gulf Coast, later seizing Belize.
 An American-born Spanish elite (criollos) accumulated land and built fortunes on wheat, sugar, and cattle, all of which were consumed within the region.